Justatnann/21BatamNest-Project/README.md

 21 Batam Nest - Project
+Build with Javascript using ExpressJs, EJS, AlpineJS, and a little Drizzle on Top.

 To install the project

-You need to have NPM and Mysql ready!
+You need to have NPM and Mysql ready and run this commands:
--
-and run this commands:
 -
 *npm i*